4avka/9/README.md

 We are very proud of the work so far and we think that people will love the new Parallelcoin:

 - 9 complex multi-algorithm orthogonal complexity proof of work hash functions
-    - cryptonote 7 v2 for cache-heavy hashesh
+    - cryptonote 7 v2 for cache-heavy hashing
-    -
+    - aurora2i, memory bus intensive
+    - + 9 different hash algorithms already with ASIC hardware
 - 4 part averaging algorithm:
     - All time average - to prevent long term drift
     - One day trailing simple average